benwilcock/cf-cqrs-microservice-sampler/README.md

 It combines together all of the following elements in order to produce one logical application - a **Product Data Service**.

- - Command & Query Responsibility Separation (CQRS) using the [Axon CQRS Framework](http://www.axonframework.org/)
+ - Command & Query Responsibility Separation (CQRS) and Event Sourcing (ES) using the [Axon CQRS Framework](http://www.axonframework.org/)
- - Event Sourcing & Materialised Views (with RabbitMQ, MongoDB and MySQL)
  - Java Microservices with [Spring Boot](http://projects.spring.io/spring-boot/)
- - External configuration on Cloud Foundry using [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/)
+ - Externalised 12-factor configuration using [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/)

- I'm testing the port with [PCF-Dev](https://pivotal.io/pcf-dev), the free "_cloud-foundry-on-your-desktop_" tool from Pivotal.
-This tool comes with Rabbit and MySQL built-in, but will require you to add a local MongoDB backing-service using the `cf cups` command.
+I'm using [PCF-Dev](https://pivotal.io/pcf-dev) for this project.
+PCF-Dev is a free open-source "_cloud-foundry-on-your-desktop_" tool from Pivotal.
+This tool comes with RabbitMQ, MySQL and Spring Cloud Services out-of-the-box.
+Apps tested against PCF-Dev will run against Pivotal Cloud Foundry wilthout modification if the same backing-services are present on your target environment.

 # Status